 Performance measurement for year-end compensation is subject to a multi-dimensional process that considers individual, Company and business segment performance.
 Our 'pay for performance' philosophy means that where a variable compensation award is not appropriate, none will be paid; every year a portion of our eligible population does not receive variable compensation.
 The governance around the performance evaluation and compensation decision-making process ensures decisions are a product of a number of inputs including performance, risk and conduct.
-Further information in relation to performance measurement and criteria is provided in sections 5b and 7.
+Further information in relation to performance measurement and criteria is provided in sections 4b and 6.

 Delivering a portion of deferred incentive compensation in the form of equity links variable compensation to Company performance through the Company's stock price performance.
 Risk outcomes that result in a negative impact to the Company reduce the value of the equity, and the employee is subject to this decline in value through the deferral period.
 In addition to cancellation and clawback, there is a formal governance process to consider and determine ex-ante and ex-post adjustments to individual variable annual incentive compensation.
-Further information in relation to Code Staff deferral characteristics including vesting conditions and ex-post adjustments are included in section 5.

-5. Design characteristics of the Compensation System
+4. Design characteristics of the Compensation System

-Compensation for the majority of employees is comprised of two key elements:
+The Company's compensation philosophy is based on the concept of annualised total reward (or total compensation) and accordingly compensation for the majority of employees is comprised of two key elements: